-The reporting of the most relevant regional electricity crisis scenarios shall be done in accordance with Article 6 of the RP Regulation.
+Pursuant to Article 6(2) of the RP Regulation, ENTSO-E shall submit the most relevant regional electricity crisis scenarios to the TSOs, RCCs, competent authorities, regulatory authorities and the ECG.

+This submission shall be in the form of a single report prepared by ENTSO-E, which provides the ranked list of scenarios for each region as defined in Article 2(16) of the RP Regulation, and may contain available information relating to subgroups.

-The reporting mentioned in paragraph 1 shall consist of a single report comprising the regional electricity crisis scenarios, which shall be prepared by ENTSO-E. The relevance of each regional electricity crisis scenario shall be indicated by the score according to Appendix I. The most relevant scenarios shall be the highest scoring scenarios.
+The relevance of each regional electricity crisis scenario shall be indicated by the rating according to Appendix I. The most relevant scenarios shall be the highest scoring scenarios.

-Each scenario shall be reported in terms of the following minimal information collected:
+Each scenario shall be reported in terms of the requirements described in Article 5.

-initiating event(s);

-area of geographical relevance;

-RCCs and Member States affected by the crisis scenario;

-national impact & likelihood;

-ranking;

-presence and importance of cross-border dependencies.

-Additional information, including any visualisation, may be included in the report.
+TITLE 4 Final provisions

-Article 16 Review
+Article 16 Update of the methodology and electricity crisis scenarios

-ENTSO-E shall update the regional electricity crisis scenarios every four years unless circumstances warrant more frequent updates according to Article 6 (3) of the RP Regulation.
-Such updates could be triggered by ENTSO-E as a result of events such as a significant change in national or regional risk evaluations, or the detection of a major risk previously not integrated in the regional electricity crisis scenarios (for instance, new studies on climate change highlighting a significant increase in the frequency or severity of various hydro-meteorological hazards could trigger an update).
+ENTSO-E shall update the regional electricity crisis scenarios every four years unless circumstances warrant more frequent updates, pursuant to Article 6 (3) of the RP Regulation.
+Such updates could be triggered by ENTSO-E as a result of a significant change in regional risk evaluations, or the detection of a major risk previously not integrated in the regional electricity crisis scenarios (for instance, new studies on climate change highlighting a significant increase in the frequency or severity of various hydro-meteorological hazards could trigger an update).
 For this purpose, following a request by ENTSO-E, the process described in the methodology shall be applied.

+The ECG may also recommend amendments of the regional electricity crisis scenarios before the end of the four-year period referred to in paragraph 1, as provided for in Article 6(2) of the RP Regulation.

+The methods, process, and timelines described in Articles 7 to 15 of this methodology shall apply for updates to the regional electricity crisis scenarios.

-ENTSO-E shall update and improve this methodology when significant new information becomes available according to Article 5(7) of the RP Regulation.
+ENTSO-E shall update and improve this methodology pursuant to the requirements in Article 5(7) of the RP Regulation.

-TITLE 4 Final provisions

 Article 17 Handling of sensitive information

-TSOs and national competent authorities are expected to communicate the open national risk information in sufficient detail to allow ENTSO-E to assess if a regional risk may exist as described in Article 12.
+TSOs and national competent authorities are expected to communicate the open national risk information in sufficient detail to allow ENTSO-E to assess if a regional risk may exist.

-Directive 2008/114/EC is applied to the energy sector and certain parts of the electricity transmission system can be identified as sensitive critical infrastructure.
+Until 17 October 2024, Directive 2008/114/EC applies to the energy sector and certain parts of the electricity transmission system can be identified as sensitive critical infrastructure.
+From 18 October 2024, Directive (EU) 2022/2557 of the European Parliament and of the Council of 14 December 2022 on the resilience of critical entities and repealing Council Directive 2008/114/EC) (‘CER Directive’), shall apply.

 Accordingly, the following principles are established: